Can You Bug Bomb A House With A Fish Tank?

 This will act as a barrier against the bug bomb chemicals.
 To provide an extra layer of protection, consider covering the entire tank with a water-tight tarp or a thick blanket.

 Make sure the coverings are well-secured to prevent them from falling off during the bug bombing process.
-Using tape or other adhesives can help keep the coverings in place.
+Use tape to help keep the coverings in place.

 Monitor the fish tank’s temperature during the bug bombing process, as the coverings may affect the water temperature.